runrig-coop/hedgerows/index.md

 > And geese will still a common lack
 > Till they go and steal it back.

-If we too follow their example, how might we begin levelling today's hedgerows?
+If we were to follow their example, too, how would we begin levelling today's hedgerows?